-24 Source, Port, Receive indicators.(Dualband future option)
+24. Source, Port, Receive indicators.
+(Dualband future option)

-On either side of the RF On/Off control there are sets of indicators for, RF stimulus (Tx), and Receiver(Rx), depending on the options in your configuration, there may be one or two ports and one or two receive bands.see Table 1 the first line .
-Yellow indicates this port has active Tx out connected , the two green indicators indicates that two receivers are
+On either side of the RF On/Off control there are sets of indicators for, RF stimulus (Tx), and (Rx), depending on the options in your configuration, there may be one or two ports and one or two receive bands.
+Item 21 shown, shows the Port 1 indicator, Yellow indicates this port has active Tx out connected, the two green indicators indicates that two receivers are connected to this port (Port 1).
+Changing the Port, stimulus and high band receiver port can be changed via the Advanced control panel See section .6.1.3

-Port 1 indicator Description Port 2 indicator • Transmitter and receiver on a common Port 1. ••• Transmitters output on Port 1, Low Band receiver on Port 1 and High Band receiver on Port 1, Port 2 while greyed out, is Terminated. • • Transmitters output on Port 1, Low Band receiver on Port 1 and High Band receiver on Port 2. • • Transmitter and receiver on a common Port 2. : • Transmitter on Port 2 and receiver on Port 1. • connected to this port (Port 1) Table 1 line 2 .
-Changing the Port, stimulus and high band receiver port can be changed via the Advanced control panel see section 6.1.3, and Figure 26
+Port 1 indicator Description Port 2 indicator indicator Transmitter and receiver on a common Port 1.
+Indicator • Transmitters output on Port 1, Low Band receiver on Port 1 and High Band receiver on Port 1, Port 2 while greyed out, is Terminated. • Transmitters output on Port 1, Low Band receiver on Port 1 and High Band receiver on Port 2. • Transmitter and receiver on a common Port 2. • Transmitter on Port 2 and receiver on Port 1. •

-Table 1 Stimulus Response Indicators
+Table 1.
+Stimulus Response Indicators

-NOTE: Available path and switching options will depend on the iBA model purchased

-Refer Figure 10 and Figure 11, not all models have dual receive bands.
+Note: Available path and switching options will depend on the iBA model purchased Refer Figure 8 and Figure 9, not all models have dual receive bands.

-25 RF On/Off
+25. RF On/Off

 Turns the transmitter RF On or Off.
 Clicking the center of the grey panel or pressing the F4 key on the keyboard will turn both transmitters On or Off, Indicators on this panel turn red when the transmitters are on.
 Individual transmitters can be turned on and off by clicking on their individual indicator spot.
 An accompanying beeper on the control PC can also indicate RF on.
-See Figure 20
+See Figure 16

-26 Transmitter Frequency and Power indicators.
+26. Transmitter Frequency and Power indicators.